Dacotah Territory Muzzle Loaders - Documents

 4. Dues shall be paid within 30 days of date, after which, there will be a $3.00 per month penalty with a maximum of $6.00.

-5. Reinstatement – any member wishing to renew membership after expulsion for on-payment of dues shall pay all past due amounts plus penalties for a maximum of two years dues plus penalties.
+5. Reinstatement – any member wishing to renew membership after expulsion for non-payment of dues shall pay all past due amounts plus penalties for a maximum of two years dues plus penalties.

 6. Exceptions to Article V, Sec.
 5 – if determined by two-thirds majority vote of the Board of Directors that there were justifiable reasons for non-payment of dues (example: transfer of employment), the Board may waive past dues and penalties.